portlandcodeschool/jse-fall15-1/objectives.md

 ## terminal

-_You should understand the meaning of the following terminology and commands:_
+You should understand the meaning of the following terminal commands and related words:

-bash, shell,
+bash, shell, root, path,
 .  ..  ~   /  *
-cd, ls, pwd, cp, mv, mkdir, rm, rmdir, sudo, chmod, chown, ps, top, man, which, history, more, less, head, tail, env, $PATH, node, vim, emacs, git
+_cd, ls, pwd, cp, mv, mkdir, rm, rmdir, sudo, chmod, chown, ps, top, man, which, history, more, less, head, tail, env, $PATH, node, vim, emacs, git_

 ## git

 ### Jargon

-_You should understand the meaning of the following _git_ terminology:_
+You should understand the meaning of the following _git_ terminology:

-local repo, remote repo, origin, clone, branch, checkout, add, remove, commit, staging area, merge, push, pull,
+_local repo, remote repo, working directory, origin, clone, branch, status, checkout, add, remove, commit, staged, untracked, merge, push, pull_

 ### Skills

-_You should be able to do the following basic _git_ actions:_
+You should be able to do the following basic _git_ actions:

 * Create a repository
 * Clone a repository
+* Check the status of a local repo
 * Create a new local branch
 * Move from one branch to another
 * Add changes to be committed